Choose Kindness From the Menu

 1. Always do what you promised in a timely manner.

 3. Do not rely on others to fulfill your promises unless it is a real legitimate emergency.
-Your kid skinned his or her knee is NOT a qualifying life event.
-Devastating illness is legitimate and so is suffering a loss.
 Life happens and it knocks us over at times.
 We all understand that it does.
 Try and fulfill your promises eventually and most people will be kind about it.